 While there, I picked up a gorgeous hand-painted ceramic olive oil dispenser for my mom.
 But the town’s major draw for me was its wine history.
 Tuscany may be best known for Chianti – and believe you me, I drank my fair share of that too – but San Gimignano specifically is home to its own wine: Vernaccia.
 It’s a simple white grape, completely unique not just to the region, but to this specific village.
 So grab a glass and practice your slow travel skills – it’s the perfect introduction to Tuscany.

 Sirmione- Nam from Laugh Travel Eat

-While it comes to Italian lakes, most people are familiar with Lake Como but many overlook its bigger cousin Lake Garden only an hour or so north by train.
+While it comes to Italian lakes, most people are familiar with Lake Como but many overlook its bigger cousin Lake Garda only an hour or so north by train.
 And perched at the very tip of a peninsula that juts out in the middle of its southern shoreline is Sirmione.